roger28200901/React-memorandum-demo/README.md

 In the project directory, you can run:

 ### `npm run server`
-Runs the api of Json-server and then port might be check on 3000
+Run the api of Json-server, and then the port needs to be checked at 3000

 ### `npm start`